 Towels are used ECONOMICALLY and often end up being rough with stiff loops making them uncomfortable to use.
 A common question we hear is, “How to keep towels soft and fluffy?”
 Here are a few tips to keep your towels soft, fluffy, and comfortable to use.

 Use a Small Amount of Detergent

 When we wash our towels with ordinary detergent, it feels stiff, because a soapy residue builds up on them.
 When washing your towels use a lower amount of detergent which will help the washing machine to wash out any pesky bits of soap that are left over on your towel.

 Use Room Temperature Water

-Medium warm water or on room temperature is the best for washing towels as it absorbs detergent better, leaving little or no detergent build up on the towels itself.
+Medium warm water or room temperature is the best for washing towels as it absorbs detergent better, leaving little or no detergent build-up on the towels themselves.
 When washing your towels, you can also let the detergent dissolve in the washer before adding towels – start the wash cycle, add your detergent, and wait a few minutes before adding the towels.

 Don’t Fall for Fabric Softeners